rmjarvis/TreeCorr/README.rst

 :KKK: Three-point kappa correlation function.
 Again, "kappa" here can be any
       scalar quantity.

-It is also possible to compute cross correlations combining two of these types, such as NNG, NKK, KGK, etc..
-The ordering of the letters indicates which type is placed at which numbered vertex in the triangles where the first vertex is opposite d1, the second opposite d2, and the third opposite d3.
+It is also possible to compute cross-correlations combining two of these types, such as NNG, NKK, KGK, etc.  The ordering of the letters indicates which type is placed at each numbered vertex in the triangle: the first vertex is opposite d1, the second is opposite d2, and the third is opposite d3.
 The meaning of the three side lengths is particular to the choice of binning.

 See `Three-point Correlation Functions
 <https://rmjarvis.github.io/TreeCorr/_build/html/correlation3.html>`_ for more details.